LISA SMITH WITH YET ANOTHER TROPHY - 1983

-Smith had again changed clubs, this time it was to the established Alexandra Palace club, steeped in history with the likes of Bob Halford, Eddie Stumbke and Mick McGeough as its members to name but a few.
-In fact, McGeough was still heavily involved, having recently retired from international skating he was now coaching his sons, Sean and Neil, to a decent standard.
+Smith had again changed clubs, this time it was to the established Alexandra Palace club, steeped in history with the likes of Bob Halford, Eddie Stumbke and Mick McGeough to name but a few of it's elite members.
+In fact, McGeough was still heavily involved, having recently retired from international skating he was now coaching his sons, Sean and Neil to a decent standard.
 Not only was Smith benefitting from McGeough's coaching, but back home in Milton Keynes one of her training partners was none other than senior international, Darren Cobley.
 With McGeough's advice, Cobley's strength and Smith's own grit and determination to be the best, she was well on the way to realising those dreams.
 Smith again represented Britain at junior level, this time in Nantes, France, and was once again a medallist - bronze and silver on the road (1500 metres and 3000 metres respectively) and silver on the track (3000 metres).
 She was not allowed to compete the full distance of 5000 metres due to her age, so what she might have achieved in the longer distance will always remain a question.
 Still only 14, the prospects for Smith were looking very impressive.

 In 1984 there was no stopping her.
 She started the year off with a win in the Junior British Championships in her weakest event, the 300 metres time trial, on Birmingham Wheels, a track which would become so significant in her skating career just a few weeks later.
 In July she was again representing Britain in a major international, but this time the pressure really was on.
 The Junior European Championships were on home soil for the first time ever.
 In her very first event, the 300 metres time trial on the road in Sutton Coldfield near Birmingham, Smith could only manage 13th.
 But all that was to change.
 In fact in the next four events she would take no fewer than four medals - three bronze medals and a gold in the 1500 metres.
-With so many "firsts" already under her belt, she became Britain's first (and only) Junior Girls European Champion.
+With so many "firsts" already under her belt, she became Britain's first ever Junior Girls European Champion.

 LISA SMITH - 1984 JUNIOR 3000M ROAD EUROPEAN CHAMPION - BIRMINGHAM, ENGLAND

-A few days later an racing switched to the track at Birmingham Wheels.
+A few days later and racing switched to the track at Birmingham Wheels.
 Again, her time trial performance was dismal, but again the remainder of the competition arguably belonged to her.
-A further two silver medals and yet another gold, again in the 1500 metres, cemented her name into the history books as one of our greatest female skaters.
+A further two silver medals and yet another gold, again in the 1500 metres, cemented her name into the history books as one of our greatest junior female skaters.
 The senior team was readying itself for the World Championships in Bogota, Colombia in August, and on it's return it found it had a new team member who would be joining them for the Senior European Championships in Vienna, Austria - 15 year old Lisa Smith.

 There were no high expectations for Smith, after all she was still only 15, but despite her years she proved again that she was not just a good skater, she was world class.
 In the 10000 metres on the big 400 metres cement track, Smith would get her first senior medal - a bronze.
 This was nothing short of remarkable.
 Hartley, however, was to also take a silver and a bronze.
 The rivalry was rekindled.
-As a pair they would also prove to be formidable in the relay by obtaining 4th place with just the two of them in a 3-man race!
+As a pair they would also prove to be formidable in the relay by obtaining 4th place with just the two of them in a 3-person race!